Chairman, Republican Party of Iowa

 Prior to his legislative career, Kaufmann was a Township Trustee and president of the Wilton School Board.
 Currently, he is a member of the Cedar County Board of Supervisors.

-Jeff and his wife, Vicki, have been married for 29 years.
-They raised three sons: Bobby, a state representative in House District 73; Jacob, a University of Iowa student; and John, a University of Iowa student and chairman of the Iowa Federation of College Republicans.
+Jeff and his wife, Vicki, have been married for 32 years.
+They raised three sons: Bobby, a state representative in House District 73; Jacob, a middle school science teacher; and John, a member of the Executive Board of the National Federation of College Republicans and the former chairman of the Iowa Federation of College Republicans.

 Co-Chairman, Republican Party of Iowa